Yandex Cloud

 When initiating a backup, make sure the VM or BareMetal server is running.

-A policy can also be linked to a virtual machine when creating it.
-A policy is linked asynchronously after you create and initialize a VM, as well as install and configure a Cloud Backup agent.
+You can also link a policy to a VM or BareMetal server when creating the VM/ordering the server.
+A policy is linked asynchronously after you create and initialize a VM/server and after you install and configure the Cloud Backup agent.
 This may take up to 10-15 minutes.
-For more information, see Linking a Yandex Cloud Backup policy to a VM automatically.
+For more information on automatic linking of policies to VMs, see Linking a Yandex Cloud Backup policy to a VM automatically.

 VM and BareMetal server specification requirementsVM and BareMetal server specification requirements

-Minimum VM and BareMetal server specification to install and correctly run the Cloud Backup agent:
+The minimum VM and BareMetal server specification to install and correctly run the Cloud Backup agent is as follows:

 • Free disk space: